 - Does not meet expected growth: The student growth value for the teacher is lower than what was expected per the statewide growth model. - Meets expected growth: The student growth value for the teacher is what was expected per the statewide growth model. - Exceeds expected growth: The student growth value for the teacher exceeds what was expected per the statewide growth model. - 15.
-Pre-Observation Conference The third component of the Teacher Evaluation Process.
-The goal of the conference is to prepare the principal for the first observation by discussing the teacher's self-assessment, professional growth plan and a written description of the lesson to be observed. - 16.
-Professional Development Plan Component eight of the Teacher Evaluation Process.
-One of three professional growth plans is required for all teachers: individual, monitored, or directed. - 17.
-Rubric for Evaluating North Carolina Teachers A composite matrix of the standards, elements, and descriptors of the North Carolina Professional Teaching Standards: - a.
-Performance Standard The distinct aspect of teaching or realm of activities that form the basis for the evaluation of a teacher. - b.
+Probationary Teachers Teachers who have not yet been granted Career Status in their current North Carolina school district. - 16.
+Rubric for Evaluating North Carolina Teachers A composite matrix of the following standards, elements, and descriptor of the North Carolina Professional Teaching Standards: - a.
+Performance Standard The distinct aspect of teaching or realm of activities which form the basis for the evaluation of a teacher. - b.
 Performance Elements The sub-categories of performance embedded within the performance standard. - c.
-Performance Descriptors The specific performance responsibilities embedded within the components of a performance element. - 18.
-School Executives Principals and assistant principals licensed to work in North Carolina. - 19.
+Performance Descriptors The specific performance responsibilities embedded within the components of a performance element. - 17.
+School Executives Principals and assistant principals licensed to work in North Carolina. - 18.
 Self-assessment Personal reflection about one's professional practice to identify strengths and areas for improvement conducted without input from others.
-Purposes of the self-assessment are to clarify performance expectations, guide discussions about goal- setting and professional development and program needs, and provide input to the final ratings. - 20.
-Standard Evaluation Cycle-is an option for experienced teachers and includes a formal observation with a preconference, 2 formal or informal observations, and a Summative Evaluation. - 21.
-Teacher A person who holds a valid North Carolina teaching certificate and is employed to instruct, direct or supervise the instructional program. - 22.
+Purposes of the self-assessment are to clarify performance expectations, guide discussions about goal-setting and professional development and program needs, and provide input to the final ratings. - 19.
+Status An overall status for a teacher is determined once the teacher has a three-year rolling average of student growth values to populate Standard 6.
+There are three categories for status: - In Need of Improvement: A teacher who fails to receive a rating of at least "proficient" on each of the Teacher Evaluation Standards 1-5 or receives a rating of "does not meet expected growth on Standard 6 of the Teacher Evaluation Instrument. - Effective: A teacher who receives a rating of at least "proficient" on each of the Teacher Evaluation Standards 1-5 and receives a rating of at least "meets expected growth" on Standard 6 of the Teacher Evaluation Instrument. - Highly Effective: A teacher who receives a rating of at least "accomplished" on each of the Teacher Evaluation Standards 1-5 and receives a rating of "exceeds expected growth" on Standard 6 of the Teacher Evaluation Instrument. - 20.
+Teacher A person who holds a valid North Carolina teaching certificate and is employed to instruct, direct or supervise the instructional program. - 21.
 Training State-approved and sponsored training on the teacher rubric and evaluation process required of all teachers and individuals responsible for their evaluation.